Tampa Bay Buccaneers: 2020–present

+Uniforms used since 2020.
+The all-pewter uniform would be worn until 2023, when it was replaced by the 1976 throwback uniforms.

 For Super Bowl LV held at Raymond James Stadium, Tampa Bay was the designated home team, the first team in NFL history to play in a Super Bowl in their own stadium.
 They elected to wear their road white jerseys with pewter trousers, instead of their red jerseys, citing the success they had enjoyed during the season in that combination.
 Tampa Bay routed Kansas City 31–9, giving them a Super Bowl win in both their red jerseys (XXXVII) and their white jerseys (LV).

 During the 2020 season, the Buccaneers finished with a 6–0 record wearing their newer white jersey/pewter pants combination, including three postseason victories over New Orleans, Green Bay, and Kansas City, respectively.
 They were first introduced in their Week 6 game against Green Bay, a 38–10 win at Raymond James Stadium.
 A renewed interest in wearing white jerseys at home saw Tampa Bay schedule six of eight 2021 home games with white (up from the typical four), plus home playoff games in the Wild Card and Divisional rounds with white/pewter as well.

-During the 2025 season, a 50th season patch will be worn across all uniforms.
-Three versions of the anniversary patch will be used.
-A red version with the skull & swords logo will be used on the current red/pewter uniforms.
-A white version with the skull & swords logo will be carried when wearing the white 'away' jerseys.
-A white and orange version of the patch, with the Bucco Bruce logo, will be worn on the throwback uniforms.
+During the 2025 season, a 50th season patch was worn across all uniforms.
+Three versions of the anniversary patch were used.
+A red version with the skull & swords logo was used on the red jerseys.
+A white version with the skull & swords logo was carried when wearing the white away jerseys.
+A white and orange version of the patch, with the Bucco Bruce logo, was worn on the two throwback uniforms.